-Otters: There are 3 kinds of otters found in Uganda, and Lake Mburo records all three.
+Otters: There are three kinds of otters found in Uganda, and Lake Mburo records all three.
 There is the spotted-necked otter, DRC Clawless Otter, and the Cape Clawless Otter.

-Spotted Hyena: Hunchback Carnivores, seen as scavengers, but are excellent hunters and can kill an animal as large as an antelope.
+Hunchback Carnivores are seen as scavengers but are excellent hunters and can kill an animal as large as an antelope.
 Hyena clans are led by females that are more powerful than males.
 The most common park to find Hyenas is QEP, but you can find them in other savannah parks.

 Ratel or Honey Badger: A medium-sized mustelid.
 It has a puppy-like head, black sides, and underparts, and the back is grey-white.
 They are widespread in Uganda but not often seen.
 Other mustelids found in Uganda are the Zorilla and the striped Weasel.

 The Carnivores found in Uganda make up an exciting part of the game drives.
 When you spot and see them – some of the carnivores are best seen during night game drives, and you can take such game drives at Murchison Falls Park, Queen Elizabeth Park, in the Semiliki Valley, and see the carnivore predators on the prowl – enjoy Uganda.

 The various Carnivores that you can see in Uganda – If there are any carnivores that you would like to see on safari with us – please let us know.